 In the 1894 edition of The Official Railway List, the W&MV reported operating 30 miles of railroad with 1 locomotive, 1 passenger car, and 10 freight and miscellaneous cars.

 At some point the W&MV set its sights farther, to lands south of the Ocmulgee River.
 The line was extended to Rockledge in 1902 and to the Oconee River soon afterwards.
-At Barrows Bluff on the Ocmulgee, the W&MV built a line south to Douglas between 1902 and 1904.
+From Douglas in Coffee County, the Wadley & Mount Vernon Extension Railroad buillt a line to Barrows Bluff on the Ocmulgee; this work was done between 1902 and 1904.

-No additional trackage was ever constructed, however.
+No additional trackage was ever constructed, and the two lines remained separated.
 Perhaps the costs of bridging both the Oconee and the Ocmulgee were too great for the W&MV to bear.

-The short section of track from Rockledge to the Oconee River was abandoned around 1905, and the Douglas-Barrows Bluff line was sold to the Douglas, Augusta, and Gulf Railroad the following year.
+The short section of track from Rockledge to the Oconee River was abandoned around 1905, and the Douglas-Barrows Bluff line was sold to the Douglas, Augusta, & Gulf Railroad the following

 The Central of Georgia bought the W&MV in 1906 and merged

 it with the Stillmore Air Line Railway to form the Wadley Southern Railway.